DajanaS/svs-talent/README.md

 3. Exit the application.

 The user chooses a functionality from a menu using the standard input stream (console).

+### Phase 2
+Modify the Twitter application to use the Spring framework.

 ## Exercises Java SE